 Preliminarily, you should know that Florence is unique in that almost every monument, building and bridge is hundreds of years old.
 The city is the epitome of Italian charm and authenticity is the rule, not the exception.
 In the case of St. Mark’s Church, this holds doubly true.

-Located just off the Arno River, a block from the famous Ponte Vecchio bridge, St. Mark’s Church is an active place of worship during the day and one-of-a-kind concert venue at night.
+Located just off the Arno River, a short walk from the famous Ponte Vecchio bridge, St. Mark’s Church is an active place of worship during the day and one-of-a-kind concert venue at night.
+The church is located at Via Maggio, 16, 50125 Firenze FI, Italy.

 The venue seats 400 but averages an attendance of 150 people at weekly services, and it’s constructed in a way that you’ll feel you’re in an audience of 5.

 I had the pleasure of attending a performance of Love Duets at St. Mark’s Church on a Sunday evening.
-An email was sent to all guests instructing an arrival time of no later than 8:15pm, so naturally, I was there by 8pm.
-And naturally, I was the only one there.
-Europeans abide by a more relaxed timeline, which I could certainly get used to!
+An email was sent to all guests instructing an arrival time of no later than 8:15pm.

 There is no moment where you stifle a yawn or pretend to enjoy the experience.
 There is no low point.
 Every song is carefully picked to leave you asking, where did the time go?